nommiin/ImGui_GM/README.md

 }
 ```

+# Compatibility
+This extension makes extensive use of the changed `static` behavior in beta runtime v2023.100.0.264 and onward.
+Be sure to use a runtime that has these changes in them, otherwise usage may not work as expected.
+If you're unsure about if your runtime supports these new behaviours or not, check if the `static_get` function exists; if so, you're good!
+Otherwise, you'll likely need to upgrade (or switch to [the beta](https://gms.yoyogames.com/release-notes-runtime-NuBeta.html))
+*Last Updated: 12/13/2022*

 # Coverage
-This extension is heavily WIP, but wrapped functions can be found in the `imgui_gm.cpp` file and called as static functions via the `ImGui` class
+This extension is heavily WIP, but wrapped functions can be found in the [`imgui_gm.cpp`](https://github.com/nommiin/ImGui_GM/blob/main/dll/imgui_gm.cpp) file and called as static functions via the `ImGui` class
 - `ImGui.Begin` -> `boolean`
 - `ImGui.End` -> `void`
 - `ImGui.Text` -> `void`